meenakshi-kushwaha/2022_HIA_AP/README.md

   - Click the dropdown menu next to the Knit button on top of the .Rmd file and click on `Knit to PDF` or `Knit to Word`.

+[1]: This code and sample data has been adapted from work done by Ginanjar Syuhada for Indonesia Air Quality Project